Monisasmal/digital-marketing-interview-questions-answers/README.md

 ### Q13.
 Bounce Rate vs Exit Rate?

 - Bounce = User leaves after 1 page.
 - Exit = User leaves from a specific page (after visiting others).

+### Q14.
+What is Remarketing?

+👉 Showing ads to users who already visited but didn’t convert.

+### Q15.
+What is Google Ads?

+👉 Google’s platform for Search, Display, Shopping, and YouTube ads.